Flown into misery: Forest officials dump 95 injured kites at SGNP

-It seems the Forest Department is not the best answer to the woes of animals.
-Thane forest officers, who were supposed to hand over 95 injured kites to Pune’s Rajiv Gandhi Zoological Park, dumped them at the Sanjay Gandhi National Park instead.
-The kites, unable to fly, are not even being cared for
+Thane forest officers, who were supposed to hand over the birds to Pune’s Rajiv Gandhi Zoological Park, left them at the Sanjay Gandhi National Park instead

 Ideally, animal rescuers should be able to trust the Forest Department, right?
 Well, if you answered in the affirmative, then what comes next will surprise you.
 The officers of Bombay Territorial Range of Thane Forest Department (TFD), who were supposed to take the kites that were rescued from Pradeep D’Souza, an animal lover’s residence, failed to keep their word of safely handing over the kites to the Rajiv Gandhi Zoological Park in Katraj near Pune.
 Instead, they dumped the injured and unable-to-fly birds inside the core forest area of the Sanjay Gandhi National Park, where no one quite knows how anyone would take care of the birds.

 The filthy conditions of the place add to the misery of the injured kites